supertimmyh/maxiplexi/README.md

 4. **Comprehensive Project Insights:**
     - **Informed, Efficient, and Economical:** Gain in-depth insights into every aspect of your ADU project.
 Our integrated analysis tools offer clarity on contracts, illuminate market trends, and provide a detailed value analysis, helping you understand the potential return on investment, rental possibilities, and overall financial impact of your ADU.

-MaxiPlexi isn't just a service; it's a marketplace that empowers homeowners by providing access to a range of professionals, designs, and tools.
+OpenPlex isn't just a service; it's a marketplace that empowers homeowners by providing access to a range of professionals, designs, and tools.
 We're committed to reshaping the home expansion experience, focusing on customization, efficiency, and informed decision-making.
 Every homeowner deserves a streamlined, transparent, and rewarding ADU project journey.
-Choose MaxiPlexi for an ADU that complements your lifestyle and adds value to your home.
+Choose OpenPlex for an ADU that complements your lifestyle and adds value to your home.
 Start your journey with us today, and step into the future of personalized, intelligent home expansions.

 ## Deploy your own